Have you been Farrow and Balled?

 The Farrow and Ball story began as early as in 1946 when John Farrow and Richard Ball established a small paint factory in Verward, Dorset in 1946.
 In the 1960’s the business gained pace and moved premises to its current site in Wimborne.
 From that point onwards until the present day the Farrow& Ball reputation increased in popularity.

-The difference with Farrrow & Ball products is that they are and still made with rich pigments and traditional processes to create them.
-While other brands continued to use acrylic based constituents, F&B continued to produce with long-established values.
-I am delighted to understand that even today are still created in the same way.
+The difference with Farrrow & Ball products is that they are and still created with rich pigments and traditional processes, which is comforting for this high tech age.
+While other brands continued to use acrylic based constituents, F&B remain focused on long-established values.
+I am delighted to understand that even today they are still created in the same way.
 The uniqueness of the product and its intriguing story has survived a competitive industry and has become the nations favourite paint.